-All study participants are required to be sexually abstinent during MTN-027 participation.
+All study participants are required to be sexually abstinent during MTN-028 participation.

 Pregnancy testing will be performed at scheduled study visits and participants will be encouraged to report all signs or symptoms of pregnancy to study staff.
-The loR/designee will counsel any participant who becomes pregnant regarding possible risks to the fetus according to site SOPs.
-The loR/designee also will refer the participant to all applicable services; however, sites will not be responsible for paying for pregnancy-related care.
+The IoR/designee will counsel any participant who becomes pregnant regarding possible risks to the fetus according to site SOPs.
+The IoR/designee also will refer the participant to all applicable services; however, the site is not responsible pregnancy-related care costs.
 A participant who becomes pregnant during the course of the study will have study product discontinued and will be terminated from the study, as per Section 7.5.2.
-A participant who is pregnant at study termination will continue to be followed until the pregnancy outcome is ascertained (or, in consultation with the PSRT, it is determined that the pregnancy outcome cannot be ascertained).
+Participants will continue to be followed until the pregnancy outcome is ascertained (or, in consultation with the PSRT, it is determined that the pregnancy outcome cannot be ascertained).
 Pregnancy outcomes will be reported on relevant CRFs; outcomes meeting criteria for EAE reporting also will be reported on EAE forms.